PurnimaJayakumar/Applied-Process-Engineering-1/README.md

-# Applied-Process-Engineering-1
+# Applied-Process-Engineering-(APE)-1
-The code and report involved will be shared here shortly.
-Development is ongoing.
+Detailed process flow, material balance and energy balance data for 50 tonne/day ammonia production Development is ongoing in APE-2 with fluid mechanics and heat transfer considerations in the plant.
 Team Project.